-In their classrooms, teachers can use DCNR’s Bureau of Topographic and Geologic Survey poster maps and page-size maps that illustrate aspects of the geology of Pennsylvania.
+In their classrooms, teachers can use the DCNR Bureau of Geological Survey poster maps and page-size maps that illustrate aspects of the geology of Pennsylvania.
 All of the listed maps are free to view or download, and some are available in print from the bureau.

 Poster maps include: